 Dr. Datta is a member of the Phi Delta Phi Legal Honors Fraternity, Eta Kappa Nu, Tau Beta Pi, and the IEEE Information Theory Society.

-Dr. Datta is admitted to practice in California, New York, the District of Columbia, Massachusetts, as well as before the U.S. Patent and Trademark Office.
+Dr. Datta is admitted to practice in California, New York, the District of Columbia, Massachusetts, Alabama, as well as before the U.S. Patent and Trademark Office.